-All of the major players on the telecommunications scene now offer broadband, TV and phone package deals.
-But if you don't use a home phone and are happy with the standard TV channels, a home broadband only contract is all you'll need.
+All of the major players on the telecommunications scene now offer internet, TV and phone package deals.
+But if you don't use a home phone and are happy with the standard TV channels, a cheap home broadband only contract is all you'll need.

 Use our postcode checker above to filter down the broadband deals available to you and whether you can go for superfast fibre broadband.
 Then use our comparison chart to home in on the perfect package - they all include a phone line, so you don't have to worry about getting one separately.
 And keep scrolling if you want some in-depth information about broadband plans and the broadband only plans offered by BT, Sky, Virgin Media, TalkTalk and others.